michaelcheng924/lecture-code/3.1.1b_functions-scope/starter/README.md

 > **Lexical scope**: Lexical scope means that scope is defined by author-time decisions of where functions are declared.
 From https://github.com/getify/You-Dont-Know-JS

 > **Closure**: A closure is the combination of a function and the lexical environment within which that function was declared.
 From https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures

+> **Closure** definition by `@getify`: Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.